 He is 41 years old, crazy fit & handsome, never been married, but has dated a lot!!
 I met him online (Plenty of Fish) where he has been active for the last 4 years.
 I know from watching many of your videos that you are thinking; “4 years?
 WTF?”
 I also questioned that, and when I asked him about it he said he just hadn’t met anyone he felt a connection with until he met me.

 I am not a serial dater and would rather spend time with quality men than have numerous “1st date” scenarios.
-Saying all that I am literally losing sleep over this man and trying to make sense of his blatant mood swings!
-It has been like this from day one but it is now happening pretty much every other day that I see him!
+Saying all that, I am literally losing sleep over this man and trying to make sense of his blatant mood swings!
+He was occasionally like this in the first years of being together but it is now happening pretty much every other day that I see him!

-He is an only child and doesn’t seem close with his parents.
-I have never met them (although they supposedly live in our same city) and he doesn’t talk openly about them or his childhood.
+He is an only child and doesn’t seem close to his parents.
+I have never met them (although they supposedly live in the same city) and he doesn’t talk openly about them or his childhood.
 I don’t push the subject although I am starting to be very curious about it all now!
 Who is he really?
 What makes him tick?

 I question our relationship every time he goes from Dr. Jekyll to Mr. Hyde but then I get sucked back in over and over again.
 Why is that you ask?
-Because…when it’s good it’s SO GOOD!
+Because when it’s good it’s SO GOOD!
 He doesn’t tell me he loves me often but he can be quite romantic!!
-Sex is great when he is “in to me” and then void of any affection at all on his “off days” with me.
+Sex is great when he is “into me” and then void of any affection at all on his “off days” with me.